-- 1. The competent authorities of the States shall exchange such information as is necessary for carrying out the provisions of this Convention.
-Any information received by one of the States shall be treated as secret in the same manner as information obtained under the domestic laws of that State and shall be disclosed only to persons or authorities (including courts, administrative courts and administrative bodies) involved in the assessment or collection of, the enforcement in respect of, or the determination of appeals in relation to, the taxes covered by the Convention.
-Such persons or authorities shall use the information only for such purpose.
-The information received will be treated as secret on request of the State giving the information. - 2.
-In no case the provisions of paragraph 1 be construed so as to impose on one of the States the obligation: - a. to carry out administrative measures at variance with the laws or administrative practice of that or of the other State; - b. to supply information which is not obtainable under the laws or in the normal course of the administration of that or of the other State;
+1. The competent authorities of the States shall exchange such information as is necessary for carrying out the provisions of this Convention.
+Any information received by one of the States shall be treated as secret in the same manner as information obtained under the domestic laws of that State and shall be disclosed only to persons or authorities (including courts and other administrative bodies) involved in the assessment or collection of, the enforcement in respect of, or the determination of appeals in relation to, the taxes covered by the Convention.
+Such persons or authorities shall use the information only for such purposes.

+2. In no case shall the provisions of paragraph 1 be construed so as to impose on one of the States the obligation:

-c. to supply information which would disclose any trade, business, industrial, commercial, or professional secret or trade process, or information, the disclosure of which would be contrary to public policy (ordre public).
+- a. to carry out administrative measures at variance with the laws and administrative practice of that or of the other State; - b. to supply information which is not obtainable under the laws or in the normal course of the administration of that or of the other State; - c. to supply information which would disclose any trade, business, industrial, commercial or professional secret or trade process, or information, the disclosure of which would be contrary to public policy (ordre public).

-Article 28.
+Article 27.
 Diplomatic agents and consular officers